MADE IN MAINE SINCE 1955

-When Gus Barber opened his meat shop in Portland, Maine, in 1955 he had little more than a sharp butcher knife and an old truck, but he believed in selling only the best foods to his customers.
-As his business grew, he consistently created food that was easy to prepare and offered a simple way to create a special meal any night of the week.
+In 1955, when Gus Barber opened his meat shop in Portland, Maine, he had one goal - to sell his customers only the best food.
+As his business grew, he consistently created delicious food that was easy to prepare, and offered a simple way to create a special meal any night of the week.

 Taking care of the environment is part of the culture of Barber Foods, and it has been a fundamental pillar of the business since 1955.
 To us, sustainability encompasses efforts to protect the environment for both the natural world and people, and preventing unnecessary waste of both natural resources and capital investments.
 The Barber Foods ‘Green Team’ works in tandem with our associates to reach our goals and maintain our initiatives including: